Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/ashley.md

 Response: Thank you, too!
 I had that thought too, with a gender column.
 Na-Rae discouraged it though and encouraged slicing instead (for your own future works I'm sharing)
 I'm so glad now to be done with all my Regex!

+Comments from Lillian:
+- Generally, the readability of your code is great (although I see that's something you've been praised for before)!
+The analysis of your readability scores are interesting, thorough and well explained/backed!
+I can't wait to see what other kinds of tests you may employ to analyze your data!
+- It looks like your looking at enable as your dictionary to cross-compare when looking for dnd jargon- I know enable does have some funky words, so maybe try to see what funky words could be in it.
+Perhaps words like 'fae' or 'proficiency' may be in it, but you may still want to consider those words 'dnd jargon'.
+In that vein, it may be good to try and define what exactly 'dnd jargon' is, just to readers have a clearer idea of what you're looking for as some words could be considered both 'dnd jargon' and standard words.
+- I had never heard of the Flesch-Kincaid Grade Level test, and other readability tests and they're another really interesting test to understand the contexts of your texts!